The Science of Cannabis

 Types of Cannabis Labs

-Once products are developed, they go through testing that covers a wide range of lab functions.
+Before, during, and after products are developed, they go through testing that covers a wide range of lab functions.
 Some of the common testing methods include:

 - Residual Solvent Analysis: ensuring that the solvents used in extraction are removed as much as possible